 Some adopters may wonder whether the “adoption fee” or “adoption donation” made to a Rescue which has 501c non-profit status can be claimed as a deductible charitable donation on the adopter’s income tax return.
 The short answer is that an adoption fee or donation made to adopt a dog is almost certainly NOT deductible, but any additional donation made over and above the standard fee almost certainly IS deductible.
 Source

-#4 Pet Food Write-Offs… Under Certain Circumstances
+#4 – Dog Food Write-Off… Under Certain Circumstances

 A couple who owned a junkyard were allowed to write off the cost of cat food they set out to attract wild cats.
 The feral felines did more than just eat.
 They also took care of snakes and rats on the property, making the place safer for customers.
 When the case reached the Tax Court, IRS lawyers conceded that the cost was deductible.
 Source

-#5 Seeing-Eye Dog Tax Deductions
+#5 – Seeing-Eye Dog Tax Deduction

 You can include in medical expenses the costs of buying, training, and maintaining a guide dog or other service animal to assist a visually impaired or hearing disabled person, or a person with other physical disabilities.
 In general, this includes any costs, such as food, grooming, and veterinary care, incurred in maintaining the health and vitality of the service animal so that it may perform its duties.
 Source

-#6 Tax Deductions For Canine Sport Leaders
+#6 – Tax Deduction For Canine Sport Leaders

-Think: show dog presenters, trial judges, dog agility trainers, among others.
+This is for show dog presenters, trial judges, dog agility trainers, among others.

-UPDATE: #7 Fostering A Pet Is Now Tax Deductible!
+#7 – Fostering A Pet Tax Write-Off

 The basic requirements are that the expenses have to be directly related and solely attributable to the rendition of services to a qualified 501(c)(3) organization.
 In addition, you need to have documentation to support the expenses, and the organization needs to provide written acknowledgement for expenses over $250.
 Source